“An indulgent urban retreat, filled with timeless grace and all the trimmings of a world-class hotel”

 - Five-star service and then some

-- The hotel underwent an extensive refurbishment in late 2014 and we're yet to experience it in its current guise, including the rooms and dining options
+- The hotel has undergone extensive refurbishment since our visits, so we're yet to experience its current guise, including rooms and dining options

 - None of the dining options are provided daily (most are 6 days per week) - a shame if you're only staying a short while